Srub

-Srub (Сруб) is a Russian post-punk/dark folk band founded in the spring of 2013 in Novosibirsk.
+Srub (Сруб) is a Russian post-punk/dark folk band formed 2013 in Novosibirsk.

-The group gained recognition for its unique fusion of genres: their music blends the gloomy energy of post-punk, the icy atmosphere of coldwave, and the melancholy of neofolk with elements of Russian folk, progressive rock, and even post-black metal.
+The band gained recognition for its fusion of genres, described as a blend between post-punk, coldwave, and neofolk with elements of Russian folk, progressive rock, and post-black metal.
 The band’s lyrics, written exclusively in Russian, explore themes of mysticism, natural imagery, dual faith (the coexistence of pagan and Christian traditions), and abstract archaic ritual symbolism.
-These elements enhance their musical experiments, which straddle underground and ethnic influences.
-This distinctive style has established "Srub" as one of the most striking phenomena in Russia’s modern alternative scene, capturing "that atmosphere listeners have sought in contemporary domestic artists.".